syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ![WinUI Calendar Date Selection](Getting-Started_images/winui-calendar-date-selection.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/Restriction)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/blob/main/Samples/Restriction).

 ## Select multiple dates

-You can select one or multiple dates from different month, year or decade or century, by changing the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value to **Multiple**.
-You can get the selected dates collection from the [SelectedDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDates) property.
+You can select one or multiple dates from a different month, year, decade, or century, by changing the [SelectionMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value to **Multiple**.
+Now, you can get the selected dates collection from the [SelectedDates](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDates) property.
 By default, `SelectedDates` collection will be empty.

-N> `SelectedDates` property collection will be empty if the `SelectionMode` value is **None**.
+N> `SelectedDates` property collection will be empty, if the `SelectionMode` value is **None**.

 {% tabs %}
 {% highlight xaml %}